How ‘Caring Cards for Seniors’ started

 Proudly supported by

 - Our goal is to deliver cards to over 3,000 seniors four times a year: Valentine’s Day, Easter, Remembrance Day, and Christmas.

-- We will raise funds through grants, donations and sponsorships to provide all the supplies to participating schools and youth groups.
+- We raise funds through grants, donations and sponsorships to provide all the supplies to participating schools and youth groups.

-- We will manage the list of seniors that will receive the cards, and ensure all cards are delivered.
+- We manage the list of seniors that will receive the cards, and ensure all cards are delivered.

-- We will continue to improve on our program and add more options.
+- We continue to improve on our program and add more options.
 For example, starting at Christmas we will offer groups to submit their own art work to be printed on cards and postcards!

 Our next delivery will be for Remembrance Day!

 - Each participating group will receive a sign-up sheet to tell us what types of cards and how many of each they need.

 - Pre-printed or hand-made cards to write in.